iguessthislldo/opendds-devguide-converter/devguide/conditions_and_listeners.rst

+.. _conditions_and_listeners--conditions-and-listeners:

 ########################
 Conditions and Listeners
 ########################

+..
+    Sect<4>

+.. _conditions_and_listeners--introduction:

 ************
 Introduction
 ************

+..
+    Sect<4.1>

 The DDS specification defines two separate mechanisms for notifying applications of DCPS communication status changes.
 Most of the status types define a structure that contains information related to the change of status and can be detected by the application using conditions or listeners.
-The different status types are described in  :ref:`Communication Status Types`.
+The different status types are described in  :ref:`conditions_and_listeners--communication-status-types`.

 Each entity type (domain participant, topic, publisher, subscriber, data reader, and data writer) defines its own corresponding listener interface.
 Applications can implement this interface and then attach their listener implementation to the entity.
 Each listener interface contains an operation for each status that can be reported for that entity.
 The listener is asynchronously called back with the appropriate operation whenever a qualifying status change occurs.
-Details of the different listener types are discussed in :ref:`Listeners`.
+Details of the different listener types are discussed in :ref:`conditions_and_listeners--listeners`.

 Conditions are used in conjunction with Wait Sets to let applications synchronously wait on events.
 The basic usage pattern for conditions involves creating the condition objects, attaching them to a wait set, and then waiting on the wait set until one of the conditions is triggered.
 The result of wait tells the application which conditions were triggered, allowing the application to take the appropriate actions to get the corresponding status information.
-Conditions are described in greater detail in :ref:`Conditions`.
+Conditions are described in greater detail in :ref:`conditions_and_listeners--conditions`.

+.. _conditions_and_listeners--communication-status-types:

 **************************
 Communication Status Types
 **************************

+..
+    Sect<4.2>

 Each status type is associated with a particular entity type.
 This section is organized by the entity types, with the corresponding statuses described in subsections under the associated entity type.